irfansha/Q-Synth/README.md

 ## Limitations

+Q-Synth has some assumptions about the input circuits:

-The input should only contain unary gates and binary CNOT gates.
+- The input should only contain unary gates and binary CNOT gates.
+- We currently do not handle multiple quantum registers in the input circuit.

-The script are tested on Linux and macOS.
+The scripts are tested on Linux and macOS.

 ## Copyright